 - Total control.
 You are independent of any third parties and can decide everything: from architecture to color scheme and every minor design decision.

 - Only what you need.
 Ready-made WebAR libraries tend to have an extensive feature set.
-You might not need all of the effects and feel like you’re overpaying for them.
+You might not need all the effects and feel you’re overpaying for them.
 Custom development won’t have this issue.

 However, there are also drawbacks: